olatomiwaibrahim075/Property-Management/README.md

 The Property Management System is designed to help landlords, tenants, and managers handle rental properties efficiently.
 This demo provides an overview of how such a system could be structured and managed.

+🌐 You can preview the demo website here: [Property Management Demo](https://olatomiwaibrahim075.github.io/Property-Management/)

 ---

 ## 🛠️ Tech Stack